jessicarush/python-notes/deployment_digitalocean.md

 - **monitoring:** adds a droplet with metrics and monitoring features.

 ### Add your SSH keys
 Highly recommended.
 If you haven't already added your SSH Keys to your account, do it first.
-Its much harder to add your keys to your droplet afterwards.
+It's much harder to add your keys to your droplet afterwards.
 It can be done, but its a pain in the ass.

 ### Finalize and create
-Choose how many droplets pick a hostname.
-If you added an ssh key you should now be able to connect to the server via your own terminal:
+Choose how many droplets, pick a hostname.
+If you added an SSH key you should now be able to connect to the server via your own terminal:
 ```
 ssh root@<the.droplets.ip.address>
 ```

-If you didn't add and SSH keys, you'll get emailed a big, long, nasty password.
+If you didn't add SSH keys, you'll get emailed a big, long, nasty password.
 From the droplets dashboard, choose to 'Access Console' and you'll need to enter the username (root), that long, nasty password (twice), then your new password (twice).

 Once connected, the first command you'll want to run is:
 ```